kehantan/labbook/docs/assays/mtt.rst

     * 1 day for trypsinise, cell count, and seeding
     * 1 day for treatment (treat the cells with compound)
-    * 1 day for actual MTT and to read the absorbance
+    * 1 day for actually adding the MTT reagent and to read the absorbance

 I divided this protocol into sections, so each sections indicates that procedure requires one day.
 It doesn't mean that particular procedure will take up the whole day, it's just after that procedure, you will have to wait another day to proceed to the next section.
 You can plan your experiments accordingly.